|

 Also, it will help the support team a lot and save their time as well.

-4. Buyer Persona
+4. Buyer persona

 Who would be a perfect user for my product or service?